OjasMehta21/ML-Algo-Comparison/README.md

 # Comparison of Machine Learning Algorithms for Diagnosis of Diabetes

-For more information, check Report.pdf <br />
+For more information, please check Report.pdf <br />
-The R code for this project is written in myCode.R
+The R code for this project is in MLCode.R <br />
+The dataset used is Data/diabetes.csv